chalkygames123/front-end-template/README.md

 # format all .json and .md files
 $ npm run format -- --write # or yarn format --write

+# run each linter and formatter
+$ npm run test # or yarn test
 ```

 ### Production